legzo/pages/index.md

 *#kotlin #fly.io #htmx #http4k*

-I enjoy listening to <a href="https://www.radiofrance.fr/fip" target="top">Fip Radio</a>), it is almost 100% music and very eclectic.
+I enjoy listening to [Fip Radio](https://www.radiofrance.fr/fip), it is almost 100% music and very eclectic.
 I can't count the bands that I discovered thanks to this radio.
 So I made a wep application that connects to the Fip API in order to fetch all the songs aired during a week and generates a list of the top played songs.
 You can then export this list as a Spotify playlist !
-I learned how to use <a href="https://fly.io" target="top">fly.io</a> for a kotlin http4k backend and used a bit of <a href="https://htmx.org" target="top">htmx</a> as I was curious about all the hype.
+I learned how to use [fly.io](https://fly.io) for a kotlin http4k backend and used a bit of [htmx](https://htmx.org) as I was curious about all the hype.

 <img src="fip-recorder.png" alt="fip-recorder" width="500"/>